 When you perform each of the squat variations below, you will be holding the position for a set period.
 Additionally, you may start without weights and build up to adding them as you increase your workout intensity.

-The back squat is one of the best ways to enhance performance according to this study.
-This movement is performed by holding a barbell across the top of your shoulders, behind your neck and slowly squatting down into as sitting position.
+The back squat is one of the best ways to enhance performance according to this study by NCBI.
+This movement is performed by holding a barbell across the top of your shoulders, behind your neck and slowly squatting down into a sitting position.
 Perhaps the most traditional squat movement, this squat will target your glutes, quads, and hips.
 When first performing this squat, warm up your lower body by jogging or squatting without weight.

 The front squat engages you core, upper back, and will help increase leg strength.
 Having become increasingly popular with CrossFit, the front squat will place more emphasis on the quads than traditional squatting methods.
-During the front squat variation, the bar is held in front of the shoulders and forearms reach back over the elbow to grab the bar.
+The front squat variation, can be performed with the ISO-FLO connected with your Bow Classic or holding a bar in front of the shoulders and your forearms reach back over the elbow to grab the bar.
 When doing this type of squat, it may be best to use a clean grip and keep your elbows and chest pointed up.

 The hack squat is advantageous because it is one of the best varieties for improving quad strength and takes compression off the spine.
-Similar to a deadlift—but backwards—this squat is done by placing the barbell behind you and grabbing the barbell with your palms facing backward.
-The hack squat can sometimes involve specialized machine, which is generally angled and allows the user to feel a greater sense of support and safety.
-There are mechanisms to keep the weight from falling if the lifter loses control.
-However, you should still start with relatively low weight until you get used to the movements involved with this squat.
+Similar to a deadlift—but backwards—this squat is done by placing your ISO-FLO connection behind you and grabbing the handles with your palms facing backward.
+Start with relatively low resistance until you get comfortable to the movements involved with this squat.

 While squatting using the same lower body squatting technique, you can incorporate the use of hand weights into your routine.
 When choosing your dumbbell weights, you will want weights that are light enough to be held for longer periods.
 So if you cannot hold the weights at shoulder height for more than a few seconds, the weights may be too heavy.
 In this variation, the lifter can hold dumbbells in many positions: overhead, sides at shoulders like in a front squat.